ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/non-relational-data.md

 ## Self study

-- There are some additional formatting and features added to this spreadsheet that this lesson does not cover.
+- There are some additional formatting and features added to this spreadsheet that this section does not cover.
 Microsoft has a [large library of documentation and videos](https://support.microsoft.com/excel) on Excel if you're interested in learning more.

 - This architectural documentation details the characteristics of the different types of non-relational data: [Non-relational Data and NoSQL](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/non-relational-data)

-- Cosmos DB is a cloud-based non-relational database that can also store the different NoSQL types mentioned in this lesson.
+- Cosmos DB is a cloud-based non-relational database that can also store the different NoSQL types mentioned in this section.
 Learn more about these types in this [Cosmos DB Microsoft Learn Module](https://docs.microsoft.com/en-us/learn/paths/work-with-nosql-data-in-azure-cosmos-db/)

 ## Acknowledgments